I still live in the same small town I grew up in…Bellwood, Pennsylvania.

 To say that the Beaver family is eternally grateful for having the fabulous folks from Excelsior #1 “at the ready” is a gross understatement.
 Kudos to everybody who volunteers for such a noble cause.

-When we designed the Buy 2 Give 1 campaign, we decided to present the Excelsior #1 Fire Company with the first batch of Spilltration Husky Rugs as a small token of our appreciation.
+When we launched the Buy 2 Give 1 Campaign in February 2021, we decided to present the Excelsior #1 Fire Company with the first batch of Spilltration Husky Rugs as a small token of our appreciation.
+Thanks to everyone who joined us in supporting First Responders in their community.